Activision Blizzard walkout organizers publicly reject Kotick's response

 The letter goes on to inform Activision Blizzard management that the group intends to “improve [their] workplace” through several independently run programs, including Worker-to-Worker Mentorship, Opening Listening Sessions, and Community Meetings.

-Activision Blizzard’s fumbled response to the lawsuit has already led to today’s departure of J. Allen Brack from the company (though it probably didn’t helped he was named in the State of California’s lawsuit as enabling abuse from senior employees like former World of Warcraft developer Alex Afrasiabi).
+Activision Blizzard’s fumbled response to the lawsuit has already led to today’s departure of J. Allen Brack from the company (though it probably didn’t help that he was named in the State of California’s lawsuit for allegedly enabling abuse from senior employees like former World of Warcraft developer Alex Afrasiabi).

-Executive vice President for corporate affairs Fran Townsend, who, like Brack, sent an ill-advised message to employees after the lawsuit was filed, is still with the company.
+Executive vice president for corporate affairs Fran Townsend, who, like Brack, sent an ill-advised message to employees after the lawsuit was filed, is still with the company.

 You can review the full letter from The ABK Workers Alliance here.